 Examples of where Council is considering sustainability in purchasing decisions include:

-- Copier paper and corporate letterhead stationary is 100 per cent recycled content
+- Copier paper and corporate letterhead stationary is certified carbon neutral.

-- Council applies the principles of its Ecologically Sustainable Development Policy (Building, Design and Works) and is preparing to review and update this as part it’s new Climate Action Plan.
-The policy embeds the use of sustainable design principles, recycled materials, water and energy efficient appliances and the use of low-VOC products in furnishings and paints for all of councils new building designs
+- Council applies the principles of its Ecologically Sustainable Development Policy (Building, Design and Works) and is reviewing and updating this as part of its new Climate Action Plan.
+The policy embeds the use of sustainable design principles, recycled materials, water and energy efficient appliances and the use of low-VOC products in furnishings and paints for all of councils new building designs.

 We also work with our community in areas such as encouraging waste reduction and recycling, encouraging energy and water efficiency in the home, and preparing for and managing the risks of the physical impacts of climate change such as fire, heat, heavy rainfall events and drought.